-He urged members to choose option three, which would see a new route constructed to the south of the A47.
+He urged members to choose option three, which would see a new route constructed to the south of the A47, or option four.

-Stephen Scowen, Broadland's economic development manager (partnerships and growth), told cabinet members that the first option, which follows the existing carriageway could result in disruption to road users.
+Steven Scowen, Broadland's economic development manager, told cabinet members that the first option, which follows the existing carriageway could result in disruption to road users.

-Meanwhile, the second proposed route, which goes from the north of Blofield to the south of North Burlingham, could result in the closure of Dell Corner Lane to the north, according to Burlingham Ward councillor David Ward.
+Meanwhile, the second proposed route, which goes from the north of Blofield to the south of North Burlingham, would result in the closure of Dell Corner Lane to the north.

 Members were told that a gas pipeline to the south of the A47 was also a 'constraint' to be considered.

 Shaun Vincent, Broadland's portfolio holder for planning, said: 'Option three enables the rural network of roads which currently exist to function so the local community can move from freely between Burlingham Green and North Burlingham.
 It just makes sense.'

 Members agreed to support option three.